$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Deformation of quadratic differentials

 \end{lemma}

-\begin{proposition} Let $\xi$ be a $q_s$-quadratic differential on $\rs$ and $U \subset \rs$ be a simply connected domain which contains just $k$ $s$-simple zeros and a $s$-pole of type $(k,l)$.
-Then for a loop $\gamma \subset U$ encircling these zeros and a pole, we have
+\begin{proposition} Let $\xi$ be a $q_s$-quadratic differential on $\rs$ and $U \subset \rs$ be a simply connected domain which contains just $k$ $s$-simple zeroes and an $s$-pole of type $(k,l)$.
+Then for a loop $\gamma \subset U$ encircling these zeroes and a pole, we have

 \end{proposition} \begin{proof} This follows from combing \eqref{eq:wind s}, \eqref{eq:wind k,l} and the following fact: \begin{itemize} \item if the loop $\gamma$ is obtained from a loop $\gamma'$ by including a single $s$-simple zero, then